corydemille/meraki_logstash/README.md

 3. make sure logstash-forwarder is installed to ship your logs to logstash

-4. cp logstash-forwarder/logstash-forwarder.yml to /etc/ (Make sure you edit the fields to connect to your logstash server.)
+4. `cp logstash-forwarder/logstash-forwarder.yml /etc/` (Make sure you edit the fields to connect to your logstash server.)

 5. On your logstash server copy /logstash/*.conf files to your logstash configurations normally located in /etc/logstash/cond.d (Rename them to any order you deem good.)
 I just kept mine at 10-, 11-, 12-, 13-, etc.